 ArcGIS includes the ArcPy site package, which you can use for managing data store items and publishing service definitions with Python.
-ArcPy also allows you to run geoprocessing tools from ArcGIS Server machines using Python that you could run from ArcGIS Pro.
+ArcPy also allows you to run most of the same geoprocessing tools from ArcGIS Server machines using Python that you could run from ArcGIS Pro.
 By default, the toolsets are in /arcgis/server/framework/runtime/ArcGIS/Resources/ArcToolBox/Toolboxes.

 ArcPy complements the server administration operations in ArcGIS REST API.
 For example, using ArcPy, you can convert map documents to service definitions and upload them to the server, change the paths of layers in a map document, or add more layers and publish a service.

-You can use ArcPy with ArcGIS Server in the following ways:
+Examples of how you can use ArcPy with ArcGIS Server include the following:

 - Register databases and folders with ArcGIS Server.

-- Analyze your map documents and use them to create service definitions.
+- Analyze map documents and use them to create service definitions.

-- Analyze your imagery or geoprocessing model results and use them to create service definitions.
+- Analyze imagery or geoprocessing model results and use them to create service definitions.

 - Publish a service definition as an ArcGIS Server service.